PRATMG/MSCS_634_Lab_5_Clustering_Techniques/README.md

 ## Dataset

-The Wine dataset contains chemical analysis results of wines grown in the same region in Italy but derived from three different cultivars.
+The Wine dataset contains chemical analysis results of wines grown in the same region in Italy but derived from three different selection.

 Dataset characteristics: